Who is American Education Services?

 Should I contact or pay American Education Services?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like American Education Services for millions of clients nationwide.
+The most effective way to deal with American Education Services this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like American Education Services on behalf of their clients.

 Will American Education Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with AES again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with AES again.

-It is also illegal for American Education Services to make any claims they cannot or will not follow through on – this includes threatening to sue you or foreclose on your home.
+It is also illegal for AES to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 American Education Services (AES) Complaints